Bigfoot Sightings in Ohio: The Grassman

 If you live in Ohio you probably think Bigfoot is the last guy you’re going to see while out for a walk in the woods, but sightings of the elusive beast are on the rise in your state.
-It turns out Ohio is a favorite haunt of the big hairy guy.
-In fact, according to the BFRO Geographical Database, Ohio trails only such notorious Bigfoot hotspots as California, Oregon, Washington and Florida in reported sightings.
+Ohio is allegedly a favorite haunt of the big hairy guy.
+In fact, according to the BFRO Geographical Database, Ohio is right up there with notorious Bigfoot hotspots such as California, Oregon, Washington, and Florida in reported sightings.

-This might be surprising to some, but as we’ll see there are good reasons Bigfoot may be lurking in Ohio.
-Like any wild animal, Bigfoot requires food, shelter and safety, and he is able to find these things in abundance in the Buckeye State.
+This might be surprising to some, but as we’ll see there are some good explanations for how a large creature like Bigfoot may be lurking in Ohio.
+Like any wild animal, Bigfoot would require food, shelter, and safety, and he would be able to find these things in abundance in the Buckeye State.

-Bigfoot is also spotted in many other eastern states such as Pennsylvania, New York, New Jersey and Virginia.
-This brings up more than a few questions about how the creature remains hidden, evades capture and has dodged the errant bullets of hunters for so long.
+Bigfoot is also allegedly spotted in many other eastern states such as Pennsylvania, New York, New Jersey, and Virginia.
+This brings up more than a few questions about how the creature remains hidden, evades capture, and has dodged the bullets of hunters for so long.

-It turns out Bigfoot may be smarter, stealthier and more resourceful that we ever imagined, and he may be hiding right in our backyards.
-Here’s a look at how the creature may be getting by in the state of Ohio.
+It turns out Bigfoot sightings occur all around North America.
+Believers say this creature is smarter, stealthier, and more resourceful than we ever imagined, and he may be hiding right in our backyards.
+Here’s a look at how Bigfoot may be getting by in the state of Ohio.